ekourkchi/IDL_photometry/README.md

  1) Open
    * Opens Pylipse, a python program
    * There is a complete help on how to use this program
-   * This can also be used stand-alone
+   * This can also be used stand-alone.
+See here: https://github.com/ekourkchi/Pylipse
    * *ds9* can be used as a bridge to import/export ellipse to/from this program
    * To export an ellipse from TV to Pylipse, you can re-open Pylipse (Menu > Pylipse > Open)